apondlife/discone/Assets/Mechanic/mechanic.md

 # intro (real)

+this is the place...\
 do you know what you’re doing Here?

 don’t worry if you don’t, that’s normal.\
 we never really do.

-but anyways, i’m sure you’ll start to figure out what you’re doing Here soon.
+but anyways i’m sure you’ll figure it out...\
+what you’re doing Here\
+soon.

 don’t ask me though, i couldn’t tell you.

 i can’t tell you, even.

+& speaking of asking me, i should...\
+introduce myself. you could call me \
+“the mechanic”,\
-& speaking of asking me, i should introduce myself. you could call me “the mechanic”, if you ever get the chance =).
+if you ever get the chance =).

 but if you do want to hear me, i’m usually around here.